Kinematical higher-twist corrections in $\gamma^* \to M_1 M_2 \gamma$: Neutral meson production: Introduction

-GPDs and GDAs can currently be measured at many experimental facilities, but in a quite limited range of the hard scale $Q^2$ which is for instance the virtuality of the incoming photon.
+GPDs and GDAs can currently be accessed at many experimental facilities, but in a quite limited range of the hard scale $Q^2$ which is for instance the virtuality of the incoming photon.
 Compared with the leading-twist cross sections, the higher-twist corrections are thus not negligible considering the energy scales of present and near future experimental measurements.
 In order to extract GPDs and GDAs precisely, one needs to include the higher-twist contributions to the cross sections.
 However, higher-twist GPDs and GDAs are required to describe the higher-twist corrections, and this will make the analysis difficult when one tries to extract GPDs and GDAs from the experimental measurements.
-Recently, a separation of kinematical and dynamical contributions in the operator product of two electromagnetic currents $T \{j_{\mu}^\text{em}(z_1x)j_\nu^\text{em} (z_2x) \}$ was proven in Refs.\,\cite{Braun:2011zr,Braun:2011dg,Braun:2011th, Braun:2022qly}, and these operator results can be applied to the off-forward hard reactions such as $\gamma^{\ast} h \to \gamma h$, $\gamma h \to \gamma^{\ast} h$, $\gamma^{\ast} \gamma \to h \bar{h}$ and $\gamma^{\ast} \to h \bar{h} \gamma$, where GPDs and GDAs can be measured.
+Recently, a separation of kinematical and dynamical contributions in the operator product of two electromagnetic currents $T \{j_{\mu}^\text{em}(z_1x)j_\nu^\text{em} (z_2x) \}$ was proven in Refs.\,\cite{Braun:2011zr,Braun:2011dg,Braun:2011th, Braun:2022qly}, and these operator results can be applied to the off-forward hard reactions such as $\gamma^{\ast} h \to \gamma h$, $\gamma h \to \gamma^{\ast} h$, $\gamma^{\ast} \gamma \to h_1 h_2$ and $\gamma^{\ast} \to h_1 h_2 \gamma$, where GPDs and GDAs can be accessed.
 If one includes the kinematical higher-twist contributions to the leading-twist cross sections, then only the leading-twist GPDs and GDAs are involved.
-One can thus improve the theoretical description of those processes without any knowledge of the higher-twist non-perturbative functions.
+This does not prevent genuine higher twist contributions from being potentially important; progress in their studies is indeed much needed.
 The kinematical higher-twist corrections can be considered as a generalization of the target mass corrections \cite{Nachtmann:1973mr}, which are applied to the reaction of Deep Inelastic Scattering (DIS), and such corrections were already included in Ref.\,\cite{Sato:2016tuz} where the parton distribution functions were extracted.
 However, the kinematical higher-twist corrections are more complicated in the off-forward hard reactions due to the higher-twist operators which are reduced to the total derivatives of the leading-twist ones, and these operators do not contribute in DIS since their forward matrix elements vanish.